What are the benefits of final salary pensions?

 Defined benefit and final salary pensions are often seen as 'golden' pension deals.

-This is because final salary pensions give you a guaranteed income when you come to retire, which often rises with inflation each year and pays attractive death benefits (such as a pension to your surviving spouse).
+This is because final salary or career average pensions give you a guaranteed income when you come to retire, which often rises with inflation each year and pays attractive death benefits (such as a pension to your surviving spouse).

 This kind of deal is really expensive to replicate if you have a defined contribution pension, which sees you save into a 'pot' which is invested and then you decide how to take an income from it.